Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Introduction

 \section{Introduction}

-Algorithms are being increasingly used to make important decisions that impact human lives.
-While algorithmic decision-making frameworks offer increased efficiency, speed, and scalability, the potential bias/unfairness that may be inherently induced by them when taking high-stakes decisions has raised several concerns.
-For instance, recidivism prediction \cite{dressel2018accuracy}, loan and credit lending \cite{berkovec1996mortgage}, online advertising \cite{ali2019discrimination}, and recommendation systems \cite{yao2017beyond} are a few examples where studies have shown that the traditional algorithms may be unfair towards certain demographics of the population.
-These concerns have led to a surge in the research efforts aimed at ensuring fairness in algorithmic decision-making frameworks \cite{Barocas2018FairnessAM}.

-Machine learning-based algorithms are at the core of many of these algorithmic decision-making frameworks.
-A large body of work in fair machine learning has focused on either one-shot settings such as classification \cite{kleinberg2017inherent,dwork2012fairness}, or sequential but static settings such as multi-armed bandits where reward distributions are stationary \cite{celis2019controlling,zhang2020Survey} (also see Section \ref{appendix:related work}).
-However, in many real-world applications, the algorithm's decisions may affect the future states and influence future rewards of the system.
-The study of fairness in such temporally-extended decision-making settings, which can be modeled using the \emph{reinforcement learning} framework \cite{sutton2018reinforcement}, is still in its infancy.
+Algorithms are increasingly used to make important decisions that impact human lives.
+While algorithmic decision-making frameworks offer increased efficiency, speed and scalability, their potential bias and unfairness have led to several concerns.
+For instance, studies have shown that the traditional algorithms may be unfair towards certain demographics of the population in recidivism prediction \citep{dressel2018accuracy}, loan and credit lending \citep{berkovec1996mortgage}, online advertising \citep{ali2019discrimination}, and recommendation systems \citep{yao2017beyond}.
+These concerns have led to a surge in research efforts aimed at ensuring fairness in algorithmic decision-making frameworks \citep{Barocas2018FairnessAM}.
+A large body of work in fair machine learning has focused on either one-shot settings such as classification \citep{dwork2012fairness, kleinberg2017inherent} or sequential but static settings such as multi-armed bandits where reward distributions are stationary \citep{celis2019controlling,zhang2020Survey,patil2020achieving}.
+However, in many real-world applications, the algorithm's decisions may have long-term impact to the states and rewards of the system.
+The study of fairness in such temporally-extended decision-making settings, often modeled using the reinforcement learning framework \citep{sutton2018reinforcement}, is still in its infancy.